What is conjunctivitis?

 Specific causes of conjunctivitis include:

-- Viral infections such as canine distemper virus.
+- Viral infections such as canine distemper virus or canine herpesvirus.

-- Immune-mediated disorders such as allergic conjunctivitis (especially common in pets with inhalant or seasonal allergies), plasma cell conjunctivitis (especially German Shepherds), and pemphigus (an autoimmune skin disorder).
+- Immune-mediated disorders such as allergic conjunctivitis (common in pets with inhalant or seasonal allergies), plasma cell conjunctivitis (especially German shepherds), and pemphigus (an autoimmune skin disorder).

 - Tumors of the eyelids and conjunctiva.